-Ehlers-Danlos syndrome is a disorder that affects your connective tissues— primarily your skin, joints, and blood vessel walls.
+Ehlers-Danlos syndrome is an inherited disorder that affects your connective tissues— primarily your skin, joints, and blood vessel walls.
 These connective tissues provide strength and elasticity to the structures of the body.
-People with this disorder usually have over-flexible (lax) joints and stretchy skin.
+People with this disorder usually have over-flexible (loose) joints and stretchy skin.
 Flexible joints can result in joints that are unstable and may slip out of place (subluxation) or completely come out of place (dislocation).
 With recurrent episodes of the joint coming out of place, early onset of arthritis is also a possibility.

 The two most affected joints include the knee joint, especially the patella (knee cap), and the shoulder.
 The hip, ankle, and joints around the clavicle can also be loose and uncomfortable.
 If the shoulder is dislocated, this can stretch or tear the capsule and damage other parts of the joint.
-Once this is stretched, the shoulder has an increased probability of sustaining recurrent instability events (subluxation or dislocation).
+Once the shoulder has dislocated, there is an increased probability of sustaining recurrent instability events (subluxation or dislocation).
 An important component of keeping the shoulder in place is the muscles and tendons of the rotator cuff and scapula.

 The first effort at treatment this problem is a dedicated physical therapy program to teach good posture, improved positioning of the scapula during shoulder and arm movements, better activation of the rotator cuff to help compress the humeral head into the socket, and supportive biofeedback including the use of shirts or blouses designed to help the patient understand the overall position of the shoulder better.
 No less than 6 months, and preferably one year, of physical therapy treatment is required before this plan is abandoned for consideration of surgical options.